kendrakaiser/WRWC/README.md

  # Run the Models

  The only script you need to open to run the models is `run_models.R`.
-In this script you will modify the following variables:
+In this script you will modify the file paths and run date as described below.

 ## File paths
 There are two sets of file paths for the project.
 The first are the paths to where you saved the gitHub code files, in the example: `'~/github/WRWC/`, and the second set is the local folder where final datasets and .csv files will be saved.